 70-80 percent of our students found work within the development sector within a year of graduating.
-The students attribute this to the project and programme management component of the programme as well as the rigorous field training and experience they gather during the second year of the program.
+The students attribute this to the project and programme management component of the LUMID programme as well as the rigorous field training and experience they gather during the second year.
 Alumni are employed in a whole range of development related organizations spanning from small NGOs to the World Bank and national and international aid agencies.

 What skills will the programme provide you with?

-After successfully completing the programme students are awarded a Master of Science in International Development and Management.
+After successfully completing the LUMID programme, students are awarded a Master of Science in International Development and Management.

 Syllabus LUMID (SAMDE)

 LUMID welcomes applicants from a variety of academic disciplines and countries.
 LUMID is hosted by the Department of Human Geography at Lund University, but takes a multidisciplinary approach.
-This is accomplished through teachers’ teams recruited from a number of faculties.
+This is accomplished through the teaching staff recruited from a number of faculties.
 LUMID offers courses in the four areas: social sciences, natural sciences, health sciences and management.
 Students have the possibility of choosing a thesis topic within one of these fields and receive supervision from teachers working within that particular field.

 Admission to LUMID requires a Bachelor’s degree equivalent to at least 180 Higher Education credits, or three years worth of successful, full-time study.
 LUMID especially encourages applicants within three broad subject backgrounds, namely engineering/natural sciences, health/medicine and the social sciences (including economics), respectively.

 LUMID focuses on two major types of learning: learning by doing and critical, academic thinking based on empirical investigation.
-To achieve this, the first year courses on campus are matched by field based courses during the second year.
-The combination of academic and applied knowledge hence is an essential component of the programme.
+To achieve this, the first year courses on campus are complemented by field-based courses during the second year.
+The combination of academic and applied knowledge hence is an essential component of the LUMID programme.